westonclark/fader-keys-source/README.md

 ![keyboard-layout](https://github.com/user-attachments/assets/02287bdf-8e30-40b4-9442-8fb681ef0b3d)

 > [!NOTE]
-> Holding down the `shift` key while banking will bank in gorups of 8 instead of 1
+> Holding down the `shift` key while banking will bank in groups of 8 instead of 1

 > [!NOTE]
 > Holding down the `shift` key while nuding fader levels will temporarily do a large nudge